ponetteRS/FinalProject/README.md

 - To create a database table of this information
 - To use this information to create a pie chart of the top 10 artists and the number of weeks they had remained on the charts
 - To use this information to create a second pie chart, this time of the ......

+## Instructions for Running the Code
+Everything should be set up when the files are downloaded.
+To run the code, simply:
+1. Hit the play button- this will upload the first 25 rows to the database and produce our 3 vizualizations
+2. Hit the play button 3 more times- each time this is done, 25 new rows of unique data will be uploaded to each table.
+After running th code a total of 4 times, there should be 100 rows in each table.
+3. After the code has been ran 4 times, our csv file (INSERT NAME HERE) will be fully populated, and will match the csv we turned in in our Zip file project submission.

+## Code Documentation

 ## Specfic tasks completed